 This period has very clear boundaries – two great wars that significantly influenced American culture – the Civil War and the World War I. Changes in social life, rapid industrialization and urbanization – all these were major factors that impacted authors’ writing style.
 American realism writers wanted to depict life as it was.
 Here are the most prominent artists of this period.

 - Mark Twain (1835 – 1910) and his essays What Is Man, Advice to Youth, etc.

 - Henry James (1843 – 1916) and the work The Art of Fiction

 - Thomas Nelson Page (1853 – 1922) and his The Negro: The Southerner’s Problem

 The 20th-century American literature gave the world a pleiad of talented authors who were working in a variety of new genres.
-The 20th (and the 21st) century are characterized by experiments in literature as well as returning to older, classic genres.
-The most prominent essay writers of this era are as follows:
+Experiments in literature characterize the 20th (and the 21st) century.
+The composers return to older, classic genres.
+The most famous American writers of the 20th century are as follows:

 - William Faulkner (1897 – 1962) and such essays as On Criticism and Note on a Fable